-- FJONG (Norway) – with a little help of AI-technology FJONG have created a digital closet, which enables over 25,000 users to rent and share clothes in an affordable and sustainable way.
+With a little help of AI-technology FJONG has created a digital closet, which enables over 25,000 users to rent and share clothes in an affordable and sustainable way.

-- Kolonial.no (Norway) – Norway’s largest online grocer, offering both pick-up and delivery.
+Norway’s largest online food delivery, offering both pick-up and delivery.

 During the last decade, we have seen Nordic startups like Mojang (Minecraft), Spotify (free music app), iZettle make a global impact, we are certain that there are much more business successes to come for this part of the world.

 Two major things for the government to look in to are harmonized tax rules and uniform rules for business financing models in all of the Nordic countries.